dev-KPI/messenger-backend/Models.md

 Represents a many-to-many relationship between users, indicating that users can be in contact with multiple other users and vice versa.
 This could signify connections or relationships between users.

-## USER with SETTINGS
+## USER with USER_SETTINGS

-Represents a one-to-one relationship between USER and SETTINGS, indicating that each user has one specific set of settings associated with them.
+Represents a one-to-one relationship between USER and USER_SETTINGS, indicating that each user has one specific set of settings associated with them.
 Each user's settings are unique and directly linked to that user.

-## GROUP with SETTINGS
+## GROUP with GROUP_SETTINGS

-Represents a one-to-one relationship between GROUP and SETTINGS, implying that each group has one specific set of settings associated with it.
+Represents a one-to-one relationship between GROUP and GROUP_SETTINGS, implying that each group has one specific set of settings associated with it.

 ## USER with MESSAGE